Technology in Dentistry

-Dentistry in America is experiencing a Renaissance!
-Modern technology is revolutionizing how health care in general, and dentistry is particular, is being delivered.
+Dentistry in America is experiencing n Renaissance!
+Modem technology is revolutionizing how dentistry is being delivered.
 Technology has improved almost every single aspect of the dental patient experience.
-Dental patients now have access to levels of care that were previously unheard-of!

-Dental CAD-CAM milling machines are becoming more commonplace as well.
-The traditional way of making a crown involved making a mold of the tooth, sending it to a laboratory, and waiting three weeks for the new crown.
-Now, a dentist can take a digital image of the tooth, send it down the hallway to a computer-controlled mill, and make a crown out of porcelain right away.
-The new crown can be cemented on the tooth the same day the tooth was prepared: no more waiting three weeks for a laboratory.
+Dental CAD-CAM milling machines are becoming more commonplace as well \Ve no longer must go through multiple steps and up to three weeks of waiting for a crown, now a dentist can take a digital image of the tooth, send it down the hall way to a computer-controlled mill, and make a crown out of porcelain right away.
+The new crown can be cemented on the tooth the same day!

-White fillings, or “composites”, are now made of nano-sized particles.
+White fillings, or composites, are now made of nano-sized particles.
 They have great strength and longevity, and they polish to an amazing shine.
-They also have a “camellion” effect when it comes to color and shading, meaning that they take on the shade of the surrounding tooth in which they are placed.
-Now, cosmetic dentistry and “bonded veneers” blend in more naturally, and they have unparalleled esthetics.
+They also have a “chameleon” effect when it comes to color and shading, meaning that they take on the shade of the surrounding tooth in which they are placed,

 Dental implants, which are miniature fixtures designed to replace missing teeth, have made many advancements as well.
 They come in a wide-array of lengths and sizes now, including mini, so that an implant can be found to replace almost any type of missing tooth.
 Previously, the implants needed six months to heal in a patient’s jaw; now they need only eight to twelve weeks!

-All of these amazing technological advancements have made the patient experience more pleasant, convenient, and comfortable.
-It has resulted in a much higher level of dental care: outcomes are better, treatments are less invasive, and the results are more esthetic.
-There has never been a better time to be a dental patient or a dental provider!
+All of these amazing technological advancements have made the patient experience more pleasant, convenient, comfortable and it has resulted in a much higher level of dental care.